donpdonp/tiger2014/readme.md

 download, unpack, convert, and upload TIGER city data into RethinkDB.

-From Sep 2015, TIGER City count is 29829 with about 2,900 cities dropped due to a polygon or name import error.
-The properties.state is generated locally from a FIPS state catalog.
-The Slug is generated for a url-safe version of the name.
+From Sep 2015, TIGER City count is 29,829 with about 2,900 cities dropped due to a polygon or name import error. properties.state is generated locally from a FIPS state catalog.
+The slug is generated for a url-safe version of the name.

 ```json
 {